The Date Who Still Lived With His Ex

 I hadn’t had a date in a while.
 Which is why, after his eighth "When am I meeting you?"
 DM slide, I thought, Fuck it.
-After the boring dates I’ve had, I deserve this — especially if he’ll travel across town to see me.
+After the boring dates I’ve had, I deserve this — especially if he’ll come all the way to the part of the city where I live.

 At the bar with friends, I was already a bit drunk when an enthusiastic "HERE" text popped up.
 I'd waited too long to cancel and my reckoning was waiting eagerly outside.